alyssazhan/ML4GIS/README.md

 ## Configuration

-All of the following properties can be defined on the config.json
+All the properties can be defined on the config.json

 | Prop                     | Type                          | Description                                                                             |
 | ------------------------ | ------------------------------| --------------------------------------------------------------------------------------- |